aria1991/PD-typescript/README.md

 # PD-typescript
-Making a Patient Dashboard in Typescript (both Frontend & Backend) & deploying it on ethereum network on AWS.
+Making a Patient Dashboard in Typescript (both Frontend & Backend) & deploying it on Ethereum network on AWS.

 ```markdown
                                                                                                     +---------------+